 Given the need for coastal management programs to be able to adapt to not only the changing landscape, but ecosystem restoration priorities, allocation of project funding, and developments in new data gathering technology, an overarching monitoring and assessment program for Louisiana's coast is implemented as System-Wide Assessment and Monitoring Program (SWAMP).
-The first phase of SWAMP became operational for the Barataria Basin in the fall of 2015.
+The first phase of SWAMP became operational for the Barataria Basin in the fall of 2015 followed by areas east of the Mississippi River (2017) and west of Bayou Lafourche (2019).

 One of the first steps in the development of SWAMP was the formulation of a SWAMP Framework, completed in the fall of 2013 through various workshops with a long list of agencies and academic participants who were familiar with Louisiana's coast and its issues.
 This framework identified both natural and human drivers of change to our coastal system.
 Following this framework development, performance measures were identified and prioritized to support the state's coastal protection and restoration program.
-These performance measures were directly tied to the drivers of system change, such as atmospheric and oceanic processes, geological processes, surface and groundwater inputs, and ecosystem utilization, which represent the information that is necessary to monitor to document change and to document collective effectiveness of our Master Plan.
+These performance measures were directly tied to the drivers of system change, such as atmospheric and oceanic processes, geological processes, surface and groundwater inputs, and ecosystem utilization, which represent the information that is necessary to monitor to document change and to document collective effectiveness of Louisiana's Coastal Master Plan.